apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 this field holds a bag (*a.k.a.* an unordered list) of strings.
 Since the overall datatype definition for Chirp messages says "closed", the fields that it lists are the only fields that instances of this type will be allowed to contain.
-The next two _create type_ statements create a record type for holding information about one component of the employment history of a Gleambook user and then a record type for holding the user information itself.
+The next two _create type_ statements create a object type for holding information about one component of the employment history of a Gleambook user and then a object type for holding the user information itself.
 The Gleambook user type highlights a few additional ADM data model features.
-Its friendIds field is a bag of integers, presumably the Gleambook user ids for this user's friends, and its employment field is an ordered list of employment records.
+Its friendIds field is a bag of integers, presumably the Gleambook user ids for this user's friends, and its employment field is an ordered list of employment objects.
 The final _create type_ statement defines a type for handling the content of a Gleambook message in our hypothetical social data storage scenario.